WithU Insights | Smart, Personal Finance Tips

 Step 4: Receive the Money

-Once you sign the loan agreement, the lender typically deposits the money into your bank account—sometimes as quickly as the same day, but usually within a few business days.
+Once you sign the loan agreement, you can choose to have the lender deposit the money into your bank account—sometimes as quickly as the same day, but usually within a few business days.

 From there, it’s up to you how the funds are used.
 Just remember that some lenders restrict personal loans to various categories, so don’t forget to check before using the money.